DavidGoldLab/Lab_Manual/_build/html/_sources/Lesson0.md

 You will want easy access to Terminal in the future.
 Right-click the Terminal icon on your dock and select `Options > Keep in Dock`

 <div class="alert alert-block alert-info">
 The "Windows Subsystem for Linux" lets you run a Linux Terminal on Windows.

-There is a tutorial for installing the subsystem at https://docs.microsoft.com/en-us/windows/wsl/install-win10.
+There is a tutorial for installing it at https://docs.microsoft.com/en-us/windows/wsl/install-win10.
 I am currently using WSL 1 and the "Ubuntu 18.04 LTS" Distribution on my PC.
 You will need to locate your PowerShell program to install Windows Subsystem for Linux.
 You can find it by typing "PowerShell" into your computer's search bar.</div>

 ## 0.3.
 Install XCode (Mac Only)